lackovic/notes/Windows/Windows Subsystem for Linux/README.md

 ## Run Linux GUI applications

+The newest versions of WSL2 have built-in support for GUI applications through the [WSLg](https://github.com/microsoft/wslg): it can run Linux GUI applications directly on Windows, without the need for a third-party X server.
+It comes enabled by default in Windows 11 and works out of the box.
+Linux GUI applications get automatically integrated into the Windows Start menu.

+### Setup XLaunch (legacy)

+The following steps are kept for legacy purposes and for those who prefer to use XLaunch instead of WSLg.

 Setup:

 1. On Windows:

    1. [Install _VcXsrv_ with winget](https://winget.run/pkg/marha/VcXsrv)

-   1. In the folder `%PROGRAMFILES%\VcXsrv`:
+   2. In the folder `%PROGRAMFILES%\VcXsrv`:

       - right click on `vcxsrv.exe`
       - Properties > Compatibility > Change high DPI settings
       - Check _Override high DPI scaling behavior_
       - Select _Application_

-   1. Control Panel\System and Security\Windows Defender Firewall\Allowed apps
+   3. Control Panel\System and Security\Windows Defender Firewall\Allowed apps

       - Select _VcXsrv windows xserver_